HACC2021/WaialuaBulldogs/README.md

 Regrets on the mess in our code repository, but i have been posting anything that was an advancement in our capabilities.

-Here are two best examples of code:
+Here are two best examples of code, they are to be found in our CODE REPOSITORY:

 plot_oahu.r

   package sf: https://r-spatial.github.io/sf/

   make_leaflet_map.r

     package leaflet:  https://rstudio.github.io/leaflet/

 #-----  KML DATA ESSENTIAL to our project: